MehmetAygun/fusenet-pytorch/README.md

 ### Optimization scheme and loss weights
 * We use the training scheme defined in FuseNet
 * Loss is weighted for SUNRGBD dataset
+* Learning rate is set to 0.01 for NYUv2 dataset
 * Results can be improved with a hyper-parameter search

 <table>